ibm-cloud-docs/Cloudant/offerings/learning-center.md

 The second example shows two clauses in the query.
 Both clauses must be satisfied for a document to make it into the search results, for example, where `isbn === 6725252` AND `date = 2018-01-01`.

 The third example shows how logical operators can be added.
-The `$gt` operation means `greater than` (there's also `gte` for greater than or equal to, and `lt/lte` for the equivalent less than comparators).
+The `$gt` operation means `greater than` (you can also use `gte` for greater than or equal to, and `lt/lte` for the equivalent less than comparators).
 The `$or` operator is an `OR` operation, so a matching document must have a date greater than the one in the query either an author of J Smith OR title of Murder.

 If you need to access objects within documents, you can use standard dot notation for example, `address.zipcode` to access a postal code string inside an address object.
 {: note}